 After Fuji and Ferrania discontinued their 110 films, Kodak’s MAX Versatility 400 became the “last film standing.”
 Kodak seems to have discontinued it sometime in 2009, without any announcement or publicity.
 The only statement I’ve seen from Kodak is buried in the “Consumer Products Support” section of their Web site.
 An “answer” to the (in)frequently asked question Where can I buy 110 film? published in July 2011 officially (and belatedly) acknowledges that the film was discontinued.

-While you’re waiting for ADOX (or Godot), you might try reloading old 126 cartridges with 35mm film.
+While you’re waiting for Ferrania (or Godot), you might try reloading old 126 cartridges with 35mm film.
 You could also reload old 110 cartridges with 16mm movie film, or cut down your favorite 35mm film.
 The original Pocket Instamatic cameras rely on the one-per-frame perforations of real 110 film to lock the film advance thumb slider when a frame is properly positioned.
 One work-around is to cut a notch in right side of the bottom lip of the cartridge, avoiding the little button that the cartridge presses when the camera is loaded.
 This is illustrated in a photo.net forum discussion (which also includes my post with the full text of the e-mail I received from Kodak technical support about the availability of 110 film in July 2009).
-When the button isn’t pressed (usually when the camera isn’t loaded), the film advance slider will not lock.
+When the button isn’t pressed (normally when the camera isn’t loaded), the film advance slider will not lock.
 After one full stroke of the slider resets the shutter, you can advance the film until the next frame number shows in the cartridge window.

-The original 1972 Pocket Instamatics were set only for ISO 80 film.
-(That was the speed of the original Kodacolor II negative film.
-Kodak labs reportedly push-processed the ISO 64 Kodachrome and Ektachrome slide films slightly to compensate for the underexposure.)
-If you’re going to bother with reloading cartridges for these cameras, Kodak’s new fine-grained Ektar 100 would seem the best choice.
-Lomography’s ISO 200 Color Tiger color negative film should work well too; the 1.3-stop overexposure may yield finer grain than exposure at the rated speed.
-Any users of the planned ADOX 400 black and white film would have to process it themselves, so appropriate adjustment of developer time should compensate for slight overexposure.
+The original 1972 Pocket Instamatics had exposure meters set to a fixed ASA 80, the speed of the original Kodacolor II negative film.
+Kodak labs reportedly push-processed the ASA 64 Kodachrome and Ektachrome slide films slightly to compensate for the 1/3-stop underexposure.
+(The old ASA film speed rating system was effectively identical to today’s ISO system.)
+If you’re going to reload old 110 cartridges with cut-down 35mm film for use with these cameras, Kodak Alaris’ fine-grained Ektar 100 (PDF) would seem the best choice.
+The much easier option of Lomography’s ISO 200 Color Tiger color negative film should work well too; the 1.3-stop overexposure may yield finer grain than exposure at the rated speed.
+Any users of Lomography Orca ISO 100 black and white film would have to process it themselves, so appropriate adjustment of developer time should compensate for slight overexposure.

 For some unknown reason, Kodak’s ISO 400 MAX Versatility 400 cartridges had a ridge.
 You’ll need to remove it with a nail clipper if you find a cartridge of it and have one of those cameras.
 The original design of the 110 cartridge included a scheme of small notches on the front of the bottom lip of the cartridge to indicate a range of film speeds.
 The older 126 cartridge had a similar system.
 Kodak “notched” their 110 cartridges in the 1970s, but neither Kodak nor any other manufacturer ever made cameras that could read the notches.